 Annette Carol Bening was born in May 29, 1958 in Topeka, Kansas.
-She is a Tony and four-time Academy Award-nominated actress, perhaps best known for her roles in movies such as “American Beauty,” “The Kids Are All Right,” and “20th Century Women.”
+She is a two-time Tony and four-time Academy Award-nominated actress, perhaps best known for her roles in movies such as “American Beauty,” “The Kids Are All Right,” and “20th Century Women.”

 Bening spent her early childhood years in Wichita, Kansas, before moving to San Diego, California, in 1965.
 She graduated from Patrick Henry High School in 1975 and went on to study at San Diego Mesa College and finally attended San Francisco State University, graduating with a degree in theatre arts.